kliao12/kliao12.github.io/_pages/education.md

 ---
 ## Undergraduate Education
 University of North Carolina at Chapel Hill
-BSPH in Biostatistics
+BSPH in Biostatistics, minor in Computer Science
 Graduated: December 2016

 ## Graduate Education
 University of Michigan
 MS in Biostatistics
+Graduaed: May 2019

+University of Michigan
+PhD in Biostatistics
-Expected Graduation: May 2019
+Expected Graduation: December 2022